pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

  - In **68.4%** of cases where PSG says not to wake us up, NeuroOn agrees.
  - In **31.6%** of cases where we absolutely shouldn't be woken up, NeuroOn would still do it. **That's a big deal**, since it means that every ~third Night with NeuroOn alarm clock on we will wake up extremely groggy and tired[^groggy-and-tired].

-While the results may be viewed as a step in a right direction, it should be kept in mind that accelerometer-only sleep stage analysis may yield better scores[^actigraph]  [^actillume].
+While the results may be viewed as a step in a right direction, it should be kept in mind that accelerometer-only sleep stage analysis may yield better scores[^non-laboratory-alternatives] [^actigraph] - up to `81%` accuracy[^actillume] compared to NeuroOn's `65%`.

 And for the people who would like to understand what actually happened here...